-Amanda Carmichael will enter her fourth season as a full-time employee of the UCLA women's golf program.
-She served two seasons as assistant coach of the women's team and in 2002-03 also worked as the assistant men's coach.
+Amanda Carmichael enters her fourth season as a full-time employee of the UCLA golf program.
+She served the previous two seasons as assistant coach of the women's team and two years ago worked as the assistant men's coach.

-In her new role, Carmichael is responsible for identifying potential recruits, managing any hosted events, creating a bi-monthly newsletter, organizing UCLA's Junior Golf camps, computing individual statistics for each player, organizing fundraising efforts, managing the new on-campus practice facility, ordering equipment and monitoring the players' academic progress and eligibility.
+In her second season as Golf Operations Director, Car-michael is responsible for identifying potential recruits, managing any UCLA-hosted tournaments, creating a bi-monthly newsletter, organizing UCLA's Junior Golf camps, computing individual statistics for each player, organizing fundraising efforts, managing the new on-campus practice facility, ordering equipment and monitoring the players' academic progress and eligibility.

 CLick for Bruin Video